disarm-platform/docs/api-docs/creating-and-deploying-functions/editing-stack-yml.md

 # Editing stack.yml

 Every function created for OpenFaas requires a configuration file in `yaml` format.
 The default for a new function is to name the configuration file the same as the function name you give \(e.g. `new-function.yml`\).
 Naming it `stack.yml` makes it easier for the OpenFaas CLI \(`faas` commands\) to find it.
+To make edits to the file, you can open in any text editor.

 ## Required edits